edwarddh101/IMDB_ABC/README.md

 Clarification Question:

 Goal:
-Crawl ABC show at episode level with rating, store them in the database(relational vs nosql)
+Crawl ABC show at episode level with rating, store them in the csv file.

 Set up: